What is Santa Barbara Style?

 - Thick woven rugs and throw blankets

-How to Identify Santa Barbara Style Homes
+How Can I Identify Santa Barbara Style Homes?

 To identify a Santa Barbara style building, look for these design features: